Glenn Morrison (rugby league): Wakefield Trinity

 After three years with the Bradford Bulls, Morrison signed with the Wakefield Trinity Wildcats for the 2010 season.
 After a successful first season at Wakefield, he signed for a further season in 2011.

 In June 2011, Morrison was selected as a reserve in the inaugural England vs Exiles Origin match, at Headingley.
 He was promoted to the interchange bench after Warrington centre Matt King dropped out for personal reasons, and played for a large part of the game.
 Despite missing out on the Man of the Match trophy (picked up by Castleford Tigers stand off Rangi Chase), Morrison's performance was picked out as being amongst the best on the night.

 On 11 November 2011, Morrison announced his immediate retirement from the game, acting on advice from health professionals, due to a serious shoulder injury.
 He remained at the Wakefield Trinity Wildcats, in the capacity of assistant coach.
 He played 46 times for Wakefield, scoring 10 tries during his two-year spell at the club.

 Bradford Salem

 Glenn Morrison crossed codes for a 2019 charity game in the Richard Birkett memorial game playing on behalf of Bradford Salem.

 Following his charity run out; Glenn signed for Salem to play through the 2019 winter season, debuting at fly half in the opening preseason game against Yarnbury XV.

-Glenn was signed for an undisclosed fee although rumours abound that the value was in excess of £1 million.